Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

   (iii) the course instructor as you refine your technical knowledge and skills in the context of a programming task or a laboratory or practical assignment.

-- Ask and answer technical questions about discrete structures in the course's Slack workspace and during in-class problem solving and discussion sessions.
+- Ask and answer technical questions about web development in the course's Slack workspace and during in-class problem solving and discussion sessions.

 - Complete short and focused practical assignments that help you to master specific web programming skills using the course's main programming languages.